sc0v/binder/README.md

 To work on and contribute to Binder, you will need to run Binder in a local development environment.

 It is highly recommended that you use a Linux environment for development, preferably in a Debian-based distribution.
 [Ubuntu](http://www.ubuntu.com), [Debian](https://www.debian.org/), and [Linux Mint](https://www.linuxmint.com/) are some popular Debian-based Linux distributions (the Spring Carnival Committee server that hosts Binder runs Ubuntu).
-The easiest way to quickly set up a Linux development environment is by using a VM.
+The easiest way to quickly set up a Linux development environment is by using [AWS Cloud9](https://aws.amazon.com/cloud9/).

 The following set up instructions are for Debian-based systems (specifically, Ubuntu).
 However, the general procedure is applicable for setting up Binder in any development environment, although the details of each step will likely differ.